 There is a circular ride, which takes you through the picturesque village of Hambleden where you can pop into The Stag and Huntsman for lunch.

 We can also provide hay, a safe place for your belongings and parking for your horse transport.

-We have two of our own horses, Gypsy a Thoroughbred Mare and her son Harry who is half Shire so very big and also very friendly.
+We have three of our own horses, Gypsy a Thoroughbred Mare, her son Harry who is half Shire so very big and also very friendly.
+We also rescued an ex Racehorse called Bobby who is very cuddly.
 Access to the lodges is through a horse free field so those who are not sure of horses don’t have to get too close.